Kentucky Drug and Alcohol Use Statistics

 Standard outpatient involves meeting with a therapist once or twice a week to continue treatment and check your progress.

 Aftercare and relapse prevention plans include local support groups, including AA, NA, SMART Recovery, or specific needs-based activities.
-For example, you may benefit from attending a support group for those with depression, anxiety, or other co-occurring disorders.

 If you need assistance in choosing which level of care is best for you, we are here to help.
 Call our free and confidential helpline at 800-926-9037 (Who Answers?) to speak to a support specialist at any time.